-Description: Former Priceline designer, Katy Mueller, and I had a wonderful opportunity to work with Nokia's Lead UX designer on Priceline's first Windows app.
+Description: Former Priceline designer, Katy Mueller, and I had a wonderful opportunity to work with Nokia's Lead UX designer on Priceline's first (and only) Windows app.
 With his guidance on the Metro style, we wireframed and designed this Express Deals app to test the Windows market.

 Project: Redesign of The Onion